MrEgyptian/MrEgyptian/README.md

+# Hey that's me
+---
-- 👋 Hi, I’m @MrEgyptian
+- 👋 Hi, I’m @MrEgyptian , My name is ahmed
+- I am a student | Free Lancer and a dev
 - 👀 I’m interested in Web Pentesting
 - 🌱 I’m currently learning CCNP
 - 💞️ I’m looking to collaborate on Web projects